-Are you an international student interested in applying to a U.S. university or college, but your TOEFL, IELTS, or Duolingo English Test scores do not meet the language requirements?
+Are you an international student interested in applying to a university or college in the United States?
+Do you feel limited by your TOEFL, IELTS, or Duolingo English Test scores?
 Do not let your low test scores stop you from applying!
 There are “conditional admission” programs available to help international students boost their English language proficiency so that they can continue their education in the U.S.

 Many colleges and universities in the U.S. offer conditional admission to undergraduates, graduates, and transfer students to fulfill a specific requirement that they do not currently meet.
 Conditional admissions, also referred to as conditional acceptances, are available for a variety of reasons, including to grant extra time to international students to improve their English skills.